dotnet/docs-aspire/docs/extensibility/custom-component.md

 ### Parse connection string logic

-The settings class also contains a `ParseConnectionString` method that parses the connection string into a valid `Uri`.
+The settings class also contains a `ParseConnectionString` method that parses the connection string into a valid `Uri` and optionally `NetworkCredential`.
 The configuration is expected to be provided in the following format:

 - `ConnectionStrings:<connectionName>`: The connection string to the SMTP server.
-- `MailKit:Client:Endpoint`: The connection string to the SMTP server.
+- `MailKit:Client:ConnectionString`: The connection string to the SMTP server.

 If neither of these values are provided, an exception is thrown.
-Likewise, if there's a value but it's not a valid URI, an exception is thrown.

-### Parse credentials logic
+When a connection string is configured, the `ParseConnectionString` method expects a connection string information to be in the form of `key=value;` pairs.
+The following keys are supported:

-The settings class also contains a `ParseCredentials` method that parses the credentials into a valid `NetworkCredential`.
-The configuration is expected to be provided in the following format:
+- `Endpoint`: The endpoint to connect to the SMTP server.

-- `MailKit:Client:Credentials:UserName`: The username to authenticate with the SMTP server.
+- `Username`: The username to authenticate with the SMTP server.
-- `MailKit:Client:Credentials:Password`: The password to authenticate with the SMTP server.
+- `Password`: The password to authenticate with the SMTP server.

-When credentials are configured, the `ParseCredentials` method attempts to parse the username and password from the configuration.
-If either the username or password is missing, an exception is thrown.
+When the `Endpoint` isn't a valid `Uri` and exception is thrown.
+If the `Username` and `Password` are provided, a `NetworkCredential` is created and the result is assigned to the setting's `Credentials` property.

 ## Expose component wrapper functionality